-LEVEL 3 – UP TO 15 SESSIONS/CLASSES
+Session 3 – UP TO 15 SESSIONS/CLASSES

 This package is for those who would like to continue using clinical Pilates as a component of their fitness schedule or someone who requires more extensive rehabilitation.
 Recommended for higher level athletes, you will be assisted with mastering clinical Pilates techniques that reinforce correct bio-mechanical patterns.

 The one-on-one sessions/classes at Level Three are most ideal:

 Q: WHAT'S THE DIFFERENCE BETWEEN YOGA AND PILATES?

 Yoga is recommended for those without previous injury or pain to achieve increased flexibility.
 Since yoga works into end-of-range postures, those without a proper understanding of body mechanics can be at a higher risk of injury.
 That's why, clinical Pilates is an ideal way to increase strength, flexibility, coordination, endurance and fitness without increasing the risk of a 'flare-up' or injury.

 Q: WHO CAN BENEFIT FROM CLINICAL PILATES?